FrederikDeGrove/NewsPapers/README.md

 It contains the following files:

-- data_preprocsssing: all preprocessing steps performed on the raw datafiles.
+- data_preprocessing: all preprocessing steps performed on the raw datafiles.
 - descriptive: all descriptive analyses found in the MP.
 - boosting_trees: all code for performing analysis using XGBoost.
 - neural_networks: all code for building and testing network architectures.